chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

 			}

             return new Promise((resolve, reject) => {
-                /* Here goes all the file-fiding, compilation, and output logic */ });
+                /* Here goes all the file-finding, compilation, and output logic */ });
         };
     });